-But, most of the times, forget about that poetic and vague fog you get from longer focals.
+But, most of the time, forget about that poetic and vague fog you get from longer focal lengths.
 Here comes the

 golden rule number 2: the Fuji XF 18mm F2 will constrain you to think before shooting, to balance the composition of the image, to look for power lines capable of leading the observer eye to your subject.

-Same here: when you’ll get used and used to this little masterpiece, you’ll really get photographs that tell stories in a unique way.
+Same here: when you’ll get used and used to this little masterpiece, you’ll really get photographs that uniquely tell stories.
 And this is the great magic of this small and light lens: the power of telling stories.
-I don’t believe very much in the theory according to which the so called “normals” focal lengths (with equivalent focal length between 35mm and 50mm) are similar to human field of view.
-The human eye is able, by focusing its attention, to get a more wide or a less wide field of view and our brain is able to pay less attention or more attention to elements captured by peripheral view.
-Despite this, this lens is effectively able to capture the scene that hits our eyes in that moment.
+I don’t believe very much in the theory according to which the so-called “normals” focal lengths (with an equivalent focal length between 35mm and 50mm) are similar to the human field of view.
+The human eye is able, by focusing its attention, to get a wider or a narrower wide field of view and our brain can pay less attention or more attention to elements captured by the peripheral view.
+Despite this, this lens is effectively able to capture the scene that hits our eyes at that moment.
 Imagine a dinner between friends, imagine your friends playing cards at the end of the dinner.
 I see my friends around a table, soft lights, faces focused on the game, people having fun.
-May be the smoke of some cigarettes goes up to the ceiling.
-I could shoot a portrait to each of my friends, but it’s with the XF 18mm F2 that I’ll be able to capture the whole scene, the smoky and noir atmosfera;
+Maybe the smoke of some cigarettes goes up to the ceiling.
+I could shoot a portrait to each of my friends, but it’s with the XF 18mm F2 that I’ll be able to capture the whole scene, the smoky and noir atmosphere;

-and I’ll be able to capture it in a discreet way, because the XF 18mm F2 Fujifilm is really small and compact.
-The lens is a F/2 speed so it’s able to shoot also in low light situations (thanks also to high ISO performaces of the Fuji X-Trans sensor).
+and I’ll be able to capture it discreetly because the XF 18mm F2 Fujifilm is really small and compact.
+The lens is an F/2 speed so it’s able to shoot also in low light situations (thanks also to high ISO performances of the Fuji X-Trans sensor).

 Golden rule number 3: it’s not the ideal lens for portraits.

-Subjects will often look odd and deformed by perspective, but you can always take a step back and eventually crop the photograph in order to have a tighter crop on the subject without deforming it.
-Remember: deformation due to perspective depends from the distance between you and the subject, not from the lens.
-If you are shooting a half-figure portrait or a whole figure portrait, it’s a different whole story: in this case the lens is perfect and you can be quite sure not to “cut off the feet” from your subject.
+Subjects will often look odd and deformed by perspective, but you can always take a step back and eventually crop the photograph to have a tighter crop on the subject without deforming it.
+Remember: deformation due to perspective depends on the distance between you and the subject, not on the lens.
+If you are shooting a half-figure portrait or a whole figure portrait, it’s a different whole story: in this case, the lens is perfect and you can be quite sure not to “cut off the feet” from your subject.